gliderlabs/herokuish/README.md

 The goal is to be the definitive, well maintained and heavily tested Heroku emulation utility shared by all.
 It is complemented by [progrium/cedarish](https://github.com/progrium/cedarish), which focuses on reproducing the base Heroku system image.
 Together they form a toolkit for achieving Heroku compatibility.

+Herokuish is a community project and is in no way affiliated with Heroku.

 ## Getting herokuish

 Download and uncompress the latest binary tarball from [releases](https://github.com/gliderlabs/herokuish/releases).